jdonkervliet/dedalov2/README.md

 #### Pruning Search Paths

+By default, Dedalov2 applies branch pruning to reduce the amount of work it needs to do.
+You can turn this off, or reduce its effects, by selecting a different branch pruning method.
+There are currently four such methods available.

+1. maxge: Only follow a path if it can lead to an explana
+2. maxg": prune_max_score_greater,
+3. pathge": prune_max_path_score_greater_equal,
+4. pathg": prune_max_path_score_greater,

 #### Using URI Prefixes

 The long URIs in the results make them hard to read.
 Dedalov2 supports URI prefixes.
 Simply pass your file with prefixes as a parameter.